Skip to content

 Install Nginx HTTP server on Ubuntu

-Nginx is a popular web server that b2evolution needs to run, and installing it on Ubuntu is simple.
-You can get Nginx set up quickly using your terminal by running two basic commands: first ‘sudo apt update’ and then ‘sudo apt install nginx’.
+Nginx is a web server that b2evolution needs to work.
+Installing Nginx on Ubuntu 24.04 is a straightforward process using your terminal.
+You can set it up by running two simple commands: first ‘sudo apt update’ and then ‘sudo apt install nginx’ to get the web server ready.

 To do that, open the Ubuntu terminal and run the commands below to install the Nginx web server.